Vale of Clwyd Railway: Extension to Rhyl

-In 1860, the company sought powers to enter Rhyl station with their trains; the station was on the main line, now controlled by the London and North Western Railway.
+In 1860, the company sought powers to enter Rhyl station with their trains; the station was on the main line, now controlled by the London and North Western Railway (LNWR).
 The LNWR was agreeable, but demanded reciprocal running powers to Denbigh, obviously an unequal trade; as a result, the deal did not go ahead.

 Hugh Robert Hughes of Kinmel Hall owned land at Foryd beach and a pier there, from which he operated steamers.
 He had hoped that the Vale of Clwyd Railway would run to his pier and make connections there, but this would have involved crossing the Chester and Holyhead Railway main line; that company objected, chiefly because they feared competing steamer traffic to Liverpool from Hughes' pier.
 However, the VoCR had laid a temporary branch siding to the beach from their Foryd station, for the purpose of acquiring track ballast.
 Hughes took possession of the branch siding, saying that he would use it for ordinary railway purposes and connect with the VoCR at Foryd station.

 The C&HR forcibly ejected Hughes' men from the branch line, but Hughes secured an injunction in his favour and the short branch was operated as a full railway to and from the pier.
 The feared steamers to Liverpool operated in connection.
 However, the steamer operator discovered that the VoCR was negotiating with the LNWR to lease the line to the larger company; other internal hostilities surfaced and the VoCR was riven with dissension.